When your dog is chewing things all the time, it can be annoying; however, stopping this unwanted behavior is not a quick fix.

-You might have to put a little more effort into training it up and you will likely want to determine the exact cause of its chewing, if possible.
+You might have to put a little more effort into training it up, and you will likely want to determine the exact cause of its chewing, if possible.

-If your dog is wanting more attention, then you should really give it whenever possible.
+If your dog wants more attention, you should give it whenever possible.
 Try to spend more time with your dog and show it that it is loved.

 Chew Toys and Attention

-Remember to let your dog get close to you when it is scared as well.
-If you know that there is a thunderstorm coming around, then you should ensure that your dog has a place to feel safe.
+Remember to let your dog get close to you when it is scared.
+If you know that a thunderstorm is coming around, you should ensure that your dog has a place to feel safe.

 Don’t Leave Things Out

 Some people tend to leave certain things out instead of putting them away.
-Maybe you are very used to just taking your shoes off at the door and leaving them on the floor.
+Maybe you are used to just taking your shoes off at the door and leaving them on the floor.